WH1T3-E4GL3/Honeypot/README.md

 0. **Pre Setup**
    Create a new user on your system for making that account as the Honeypot.
-       ```bash
-    sudo useradd -m -s /bin/bash vulnerableuser # change vulnerable user to your desired username
-sudo passwd vulnerableuser  # Set a weak password like 'password123 or admin or root'
+             sudo useradd -m -s /bin/bash vulnerableuser # change vulnerable user to your desired username sudo passwd vulnerableuser  # Set a weak password like 'password123 or admin or root'

-    ```